Measures That Will Enhance The Security Of Your New Business

 Don’t allow employees to use their own laptops, if possible.

 As a new business, you will want to ensure that you can afford to give employees their own work laptops before you hire them.
 Allowing people to use their own laptops can put your business at risk.
 Giving them access to your work systems could hinder your security as they might have viruses on their personal laptops, which can interfere with the safety of your data.
+This post by Kenny Natiss talks about zero trust and how it can be implemented to enhance security measures.

 Simply giving employees their own work laptops, or requesting them to work under your supervision, will ensure that your business, its systems, and its data will not be compromised.